ellenzinc/collection_builder/README.md

 Detailed installation guide and documentation can be found at https://bibtexparser.readthedocs.org/en/latest/install.html

+## Updates
+Added sort_key for support of ordering of bibliography For example:
+ (site.publications | sort: 'sort_key')
+will sort the collection site.publications by the value in site.publication.sort_key

 ## Roadmap
-1. Sort by descending publication date
-2. Make a standalone command line tool
+1. Make a standalone command line tool